The E3S Research Mission

 Binary bits (1’s and 0’s) are the fundamental units used to process and store information in modern electronic devices.
 Transistors are electrical switches that mediate the two binary states (current ON and current OFF).
 Integrated circuits, composed of transistors connected by wires (or “interconnects”), are the cornerstone of the modern computer.
 The performance of integrated circuits has improved as they become smaller.
 Miniaturization also has led to a decrease in power consumption.
 However, in the past decade, the semiconductor industry has faced severe challenges by the power density of increasingly complex integrated circuit chips.
 In addition, recent advancements such as cloud computing, social networking, mobile internet, wireless sensor swarms, and body-centered networks have further accelerated demand for ever increasing functionality from a fixed amount of battery energy.

-Conventional transistors suffer from a serious drawback: its conduction is thermally activated.
+Conventional transistors suffer from a serious drawback: conduction is thermally activated.
 As a consequence, powering voltages of close to 1 Volt are required to provide a good ON/OFF current ratio, even as transistors become smaller and smaller.
 The wires connecting the transistor, however, could operate with a very good signal-to-noise ratio at voltages as low as 10 milli-Volt.
 Since energy consumption is proportional to the square of operating voltage, the energy currently used to manipulate a single bit of information is several orders of magnitude greater than needed in an ideal system.
 Therefore, a more sensitive, lower-voltage switch is needed as the successor to the conventional transistor.
 In addition to energy for switching, an integrated circuit chip consumes energy for communications between the transistors, through the interconnects.
 The power consumed by interconnects in a microprocessor chip is substantial, and can reach more than 50 percent of the total consumed power.

 Research Goals and Objectives